named-data/PyNDN2/INSTALL.md

 Optional: To install Protobuf, in a terminal enter:

     sudo pip install protobuf

+Optional: To install Sphinx, in a terminal enter:

+    sudo pip install sphinx

 ## Mac OS X 10.9
 Install Xcode.
 (Xcode on OS X 10.9 seems to already have the Command Line Tools.)